 Astral Travel Book

 The course material from Belzebuub’s course on astral travel and dreams was first compiled into book form and published in 2004.
-It has since gone through a number of iterations and refinements until being released in its latest edition as the book to the right of this text.
+After it was first published it went through a number of iterations and refinements.

 Following a similar outline to the astral travel course, this book originally contained a step-by-step structure of weekly topics, practices and question and answers.
 By going through each chapter in order, a reader could learn what astral projection is, how it is related to dreams and near-death experiences and how to best use experiences in the astral for spiritual growth.
 Beyond this, the book was structured in order that as the reader grew in theoretical understanding about astral projection, they would also be developing the skills required to have their own astral projection and lucid dream experiences.

 The astral travel book also included a guide to interpreting symbols and numbers in dreams and out-of-body experiences, and shared some experiences from past participants of Belzebuub’s astral travel course.